 I’m thrilled to welcome McKinsey from Pretty Crafty and Wanderful.
 She will be talking to you about mom guilt!
-We’ve all been there and McKinsey helps us to get rid of that mom guilt for good.
+We’ve all been there and McKinsey helps us to get rid of and deal with that mom guilt for good.
 Make sure to check out McKinsey’s blog and connect with her on social media (details at the bottom of the post).

 Do you tend to have the typical mom-guilt that suddenly takes over after you’ve done something you probably regret?
 Like yelling at your kid in public cause they wouldn’t listen?
 Or maybe you let your little one cry it out cause you felt that there was no other way.